 Skip to main content

-Secrets retrieved from a supported secrets manager, such as AWS Secrets Manager or HashiCorp Vault, are available for use across all resources in a space.
-In some cases, it may be necessary to restrict the availability of some secrets to specific resources.
+Secrets retrieved from a supported secrets manager, such as AWS Secrets Manager or HashiCorp Vault, are available for use across all resources and workflows in a space.
+In some cases, it may be necessary to restrict the availability of some secrets to specific resources or workflows.

-Retool supports naming convention enforcement that restricts the availability of secrets to specific resource folders.
-When enabled, a scoped secret is only available to resources within the specified folder.
+Retool supports naming convention enforcement that restricts the availability of secrets to specific resource or workflow folders.
+When enabled, a scoped secret is only available to resources or workflows within the specified folder.
 This complements any folder access rules in use, allowing for even greater restriction to specific users.

 Enable scoped secrets